fragrenier/oracle/README.md

         run_list 'recipe[oracle::oracli]'
         override_attributes :oracle => {:client => {:latest_patch => {:url => 'https://secure.server.localdomain/path/to/p16619892_112030_Linux-x86-64.zip'}, :opatch_update_url => 'https://secure.server.localdomain/path/to/p6880880_112000_Linux-x86-64.zip', :install_files => ['https://secure.server.localdomain/path/to/p10404530_112030_Linux-x86-64_4of7.zip']}}

+* You may install different client versions (11.2.0.3, 11.2.0.4).
+Control the version you want to install by the following attributes: node[:oracle][:client][:ora_version] node[:oracle][:client][:install_files]
+  Once a version is installed it won't be deinstalled if you change the version number in your role.
+  ORACLE_HOME and LD_LIBRARY_PATH variables in oracle's `.profile` are set according to the last installed version.

 * You need to set up an encrypted data bag item to secure the oracli user's password.
 See Opscode's docs site for details on encrypted data bags: